DoctrineEncryptBundle/DoctrineEncryptBundle/src/Resources/doc/usage.md

 ### Column Type

-Column type is suggested to use the bundles supported encryption types.
-All supported types automatically linked to either the string or test database type.
+Using column types is suggested to use the bundles supported encryption types.
+All supported types automatically linked to either the string or text database type.

 Supported types: